pga03/docs-first-discovery/src/documents/keyboardTTS.md

 ## Using the Sticky Keys Panel – Text-to-Speech grade

+Typically, the Sticky Keys Panel – Text-to-Speech grade is added as an extra grade to the [Sticky Keys Panel](keyboard.md) specification in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):

 To use the Sticky Keys Panel – Text-to-Speech grade, supply it as a `gradeNames` option in the [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):